Zeynep-0/DSA210-Project/README.md

 - [Future Plans](#future-plans)

 ## Motivation
 I wanted to explore potential relationships between a photo's dominant colors and the month it was taken.
 Specifically, I wanted to identify any prominent colors associated with each month and observe if there are any trends over the years.
 Additionally, I tried to uncover trends in the number of photos taken across different months and years.
-Ultimately, my primary motivation stemmed from the fact that I find colors interesting.
-This project allowed me to delve into this interest while gaining insights into my photo gallery and photography habits.
+Ultimately, my primary motivation rooted from the fact that I find colors interesting.
+This project allowed me to explore this interest while gaining insights into my photo gallery and photography habits.

 ## Data Set